PengFLyu/credit_scoring/README.md

-# credit_scoring
+# credit scoring
-Some useful python functions for building credit risk score card model.
+Some python functions for developing standard credit score card model using logistic regression.